saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 >>         bond-xmit-hash-policy layer3+4
 >>
 >> auto vmbr1
->> # Bridge connected on bond1 aggregate
->> # No need for IPs
 >> iface vmbr1 inet manual
 >>         bridge-ports bond1
 >>         bridge-stp off
 >>         bridge-fd 0
 >> ```
 >>
->> At this point, restart the network services or reboot the server.
 > ADVANCE range
->> The entire configuration is done in the `/etc/network/interfaces` file:
 >>
 >> ```bash
 >> vi /etc/network/interfaces